Look for Moments of Inspiration, Hope and Joy

 When you’re struggling, or even when you aren’t, I think it’s so important to be observant and to look for the small moments of inspiration, hope, and joy that may present themselves to you when you least expect them.
 When you are able to notice and absorb such moments, they will often lessen your distress and bring you at least a few moments of contentment, peace, or even happiness.

-Here are a few such moments I have encountered in the past few weeks that literally put a smile on my face, brought a tear to my eyes, or warmed my heart.
+Here are a few such moments I often recall that always put a smile on my face, bring a tear to my eyes, or warm my heart.

 • Seeing a soon-to-be college graduate in full cap and gown posing for pictures on campus (several weeks before graduation, no less) in front of a beautiful backdrop of spring flowers and budding trees.
 She was smiling with glee as she struck several poses, some serious, some a little zany.